Onnamission/Marketing-Analytics/README.md

 ### Step 6 - Dashboard

 The dashboard is made using tableau.
-This one only shows customer biography.
-Helps for targeting during marketing campaigns.
+This one only shows people analytics for now.
+For customer analytics, check [customer analytics](https://github.com/Onnamission/Customer-Segment-Analysis).

 ![customer biography](Dashboards/cust_bio.png)

+### Difference between people analytics and customer analytics

+ - **People Analytics:** Gives the overview of people in the market.
+The people mentioned is not necessarily company's customers.

+ - **Customer Analytics:** Gives the analysis of company's customers behaviour towrds their products.

 ## 🔗 Links
 [![TABLEAU](https://img.shields.io/badge/tableau-orange?style=for-the-badge&logo=tableau&logoColor=white)](https://public.tableau.com/app/profile/aditya.kakde)